Syzco/DevAssist-Ticketing/ReadMe.md

 # Introduction
-//Write some Introduction Here
+This customer relationship manager is designed for use by developers of multiple projects to support those projects and their relationship with the end users.

-# Purpose
+## Purpose
 The main objective of this project was to demonstrate and practice working with an SQL database.
 This project utilizes Next.js and it's built in API service to display a ticketing system.
-The ticketing system is designed for developers to utilize while supporting several projects with multiple end users.

-# Dependencies
+## Dependencies
 This application requires Node.js and a working MySQL server with a database created.

 ## Setup, Installation, and Startup